astrotars/the-stream-swiftui/README.md

 }
 ```

 Here we'll check a `@State` var `calls` for a call from the other user.
 If we do find one, we color the icon red.
-The `calls` var gets initialized when the view appears:
+The `calls` var gets initialized when `PeopleView` appears via `fetch`:

 ```swift
 // ios/TheStream/PeopleView.swift:4